fonttools/fonttools/Doc/source/designspaceLib/readme.rst

 -  ``copyLib``: bool.
 Indicates if the contents of the font.lib need to be copied to the instances.
 MutatorMath.
 -  ``copyInfo`` bool.
 Indicates if the non-interpolating font.info needs to be copied to the instances.
-Also indicates this source is expected to be the default font.
-MutatorMath + Varlib
+MutatorMath
 -  ``copyGroups`` bool.
 Indicates if the groups need to be copied to the instances.
 MutatorMath.
 -  ``copyFeatures`` bool.
 Indicates if the feature text needs to be